y1l1nnn/compatibility-calculator/README.md

 ## ･ﾟ･✧ ♡ Compatibility Calculator ♡ ✧･ﾟ･
-Calculates the compatibility % between two individuals based on attributes such as
+Calculates the compatibility % between two individuals based on a combination of attributes such as
 * initials
 * star signs
 * blood types